marix1993/virtualisation/README_monolith_deployment.md

 ![welcome.png](files%2Fwelcome.png)

-How to provision all the steps?
+How to provision Sparta App in steps?
 -

 1. To do that in `script.sh` file we need to add few lines: